smakhnist/ft-ping-pong/ping-pong/README.md

   validates the client id and auth id, checks if the client is entitled to connect.
 * WebSocketHandshakeInterceptor implies communication with the Security-Service and Client-Config-Service.
-To prevent abuse of Ping-Pong-Service there was implemented DDoSAttackerDetector service that detects DDoS attacks (10 connections per minute for a one client connection) and blocks that client.
+To prevent abuse of Ping-Pong-Service there was implemented DDoSAttackerDetector service that detects DDoS attacks (max of 10 connections per minute for a one client connection) and blocks that client.
 * WebSocketEventListener listen '/acceptance/ping-pong' topic subscription events and respond with the connection acknowledgement to the client.